Skip to Navigation Skip to Content

 Pond Productivity

-The productivity of a pond is limited by the nutrients that are in a pond.
+Pond productivity refers to the amount of biological activity, particularly the growth of algae plants, that occurs in a pond, driven by the availability of nutrients and environmental conditions.
+Limiting nutrients to or within a pond can limit its productivity.
 These nutrients can enter the pond via the watershed or groundwater.
 In a freshwater system, the limiting nutrient is usually phosphorus, which means that the amount of algal growth in a lake is determined by the amount of phosphorus in the lake.
 However, there are other factors at play in these ecosystems that affect productivity, including the depth and volume of a pond, the residence time of the pond water (the amount of time water stays in a pond), the weather, and the mixing (or stratification) depth.
 The amount of production in a lake affects lake biology as a whole.

 The trophic state index (TSI) is a measure of productivity, as reflected by abundance of algae.
-Per guidance from the North American Lake Management Society protocol (Carlson & Simpson, 1996), TSI is calculated from Secchi disk depth, chlorophyll a, or total phosphorus measurements.
+Per guidance from the North American Lake Management Society protocol (Carlson & Simpson, 1996), TSI is calculated from three different measurements: Secchi disk depth, chlorophyll a, or total phosphorus.
 Given the availability of measured total phosphorus in previously collected Pond and Lake Stewardship program data, surface total phosphorus was used to calculate the Carlson TSI.

 The trophic state index is rated on a scale from 0 to 100.